Pepi Sonuga

-Pepi Sonuga (born Stephanie Sonuga, September 8, 1993), is a Nigerian American actress and singer.
+Pepi Sonuga (born Stephanie Sonuga, September 8, 1993), is a Nigerian actress.
 She is best known for roles as Lacey Emery in the Starz horror-comedy series Ash vs Evil Dead (2016) and Tangey Turner in the Freeform drama series Famous in Love (2017–2018).

 Life and career

 Sonuga was born to a Yoruba father and an Igbo mother in Lagos, Nigeria and moved to Los Angeles, California at age 10.
 On the transition, Sonuga said, "It was hard to adjust.
 I didn’t really know much about America, and I obviously had a very thick accent.
 I found it hard as far as being bullied."
 At age 15, Sonuga contested and was named Miss Teen Los Angeles.
 She also began modeling for brands such as Forever 21, Hot Topic, and Skechers.
 She attended Culver City High School in Culver City, California.